Pdamian96/DatapacksPlus/README.md

   Executes <command> amount of times, with a delay of delay

 - **/serverboard**
 Shows a personal scoreboard on the side of the screen.
-Configurable in the config Commands for this
+To configure, look in the config file for this plugin.
+Available replacements:
+{player} -> Returns Player Name
+{health} -> Returns Player Health
+{objective.NAME} -> Returns the Players value for scoreboard NAME

+Commands for this:

 - **/serverboard show BOARD_NAME true/false @targets**
   Shows/Hides a specific serverboard for @targets (if you hide a serverboard for anyone, none will be shown)